DataSnipes/DataSnipes/README.md

 # Current Project.

-ShimBootWindows: The ShimBoot Chromebook Windows Distribution For Dedede Systems
+ShimBootWindows: The ShimBoot Chromebook Windows Distribution For Dedede Systems.

+### How It Works

+Its Not Really Running A Windows Distribution!
+Its Linux!
+Using Wine We Can Get It To Run EXE Files!
+And Because Linux Is Open Source We Can Disguise The Distro As Windows 11!

+Version: 1.0.0 Debian mask (arm64)

+User: GrimeyBanana

+Password: Cat123

+DO NOT TRY TO DO THIS WITH OTHER DISTROS, IT WILL KILL THE CHROMEBOOK.